How Do Shoreline Changes Influence Chesapeake and Delmarva Bay Ecosystems?

-Project Status: This project began in January, 2010 and is projected to be completed in December, 2015
+Project Status: This project began in January 2010 and was completed in December 2015

 We are supporting a large-scale research project to predict how shoreline development interacts with other stresses to change coastal ecosystems and the species that live in them.
 Research findings apply to the restoration of marshland and submerged aquatic vegetation as well as shoreline hardening.
 Coastal zone managers and land use planners can use the results to transform management from the current “parcel by parcel” approach to one that can consider the whole ecosystem.